OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

     chunks = self.split_documents(documents)
     ```

-3. Store the data in a vector database: Production-grade systems should store in a proper database.
+3. **Store the data in a vector database**:
+    Production-grade systems should store in a proper database.
 But for test purposes, local storage is acceptable.

     ```
     from langchain_community.embeddings import HuggingFaceEmbeddings